grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 <dt>Biron</dt>
 <dd>
-  <p class="action">gives single nod and grunt.</p>
+  <p class="action">gives a single nod and grunt.</p>
   <p>Go.</p>
 </dd>
 </dl>

 <p>So the groups’ night patrols begin.
 Everyone’s nerves are on edge, and the darkness beyond the barricades weighs on their minds.
 Despite the fact, the first patrol around the camp goes without mishap, putting them even more on edge.
 Will the creatures come again?
 What are they waiting for?
-Yet they meet back with the infantry unit with nothing for either group to report.</p>
+Yet the party meets the infantry unit with nothing for either group to report.</p>

 <dl>
 <dt>Biron</dt>